byuitechops/canvas-api-wrapper-csharp/README.md

 - Show : courses/ + id (+ parameters)
 - ListUsersInCourse : courses/ + id + /users (+ parameters)
 - SubscriptionsIndex : courses/ + id + /blueprint_subscriptions

+All other GET calls are supported but you have to type the full api call and handle the return type yourself.